 It’s unusual but not unheard of that foreign material can lodge in the ear canal and cause irritation and itchiness.
 This foreign material could be anything, like hairs or vegetation.
 If this is the case, your vet will try and locate it using a special ear scope, and it can usually be removed under sedation.

-Fleas, and more specifically, their bites, can cause irritation and itchiness, making your cat scratch, excessively groom, and shake its head.
+Fleas, and more specifically, their bites, can cause irritation and itchiness, making your cat scratch, excessively groom, and shake their head.
 Fleas can be treated with oral parasite treatments, sprays, and spot-on treatments.
 But remember, fleas are sneaky and can hide in carpets, soft furnishings, and on other pets, so treating your house will also be necessary.

 7. Dental Problems